 Now you’re ready to start coding.

-Now, we will train a model to make predictions that have only two possible outcomes.
-The output result can be either 0 or 1.
+.
 This is a classification problem, a subset of supervised learning problems in which we have a dataset with the inputs and the known targets.
 These are the inputs and the outputs of the dataset:

 The target is the variable you want to predict.
 In this example, we’re dealing with a dataset that consists of numbers.
 This isn’t common in a real production scenario.
 Usually, when there’s a need for a deep learning model, the data is presented in files, such as images or text.